ChezyName/portfollio/README.md

 For the **env** variable `VITE_GITHUBAPI=` change `USERNAME` to your GitHub username.

 For the **env** variable `VITE_NAME=` change `FIRST LAST` to your First and Last name or remove  `FIRST LAST` to any name that you want the webpage to be named and the typewriter effect on page one.

+## Username & Langs

+For the Username just change the Username part to your github username, so From: `VITE_GITHUBNAME:"USERNAME"` to `VITE_GITHUBNAME:"MYREALUSERNAME"`

 ## Email.JS
 First up, sign up for [Email.JS](https://www.emailjs.com/) on their website.
 Once you sign up and complete the Email verification, go to their [dashboard](https://dashboard.emailjs.com/admin).